BenSt099/wtfpython/README.md

      time.sleep(3)
      ```

-     This will print the `wtfpython` after 3 seconds due to the `end` argument because the output buffer is flushed either after encountering `\n` or when the program finishes execution.
+     This will print the `wtfpython` after 3 seconds due to the `end` argument because the Ausgabe buffer is flushed either after encountering `\n` or when the program finishes execution.
 We can force the buffer to flush by passing `flush=True` argument.

 * List slicing with out of the bounds indices throws no errors
   ```py